-Super Colossal and Colossal supplies are lighter as the shippers move into some later storage that have smaller sizing.
-This could be the trend for the balance of the season so expect a slightly stronger market for the big yellows in the short-term.
-All other sizes and colors are steady with good quality.
-Trucks are still limited and most likely will not get any better till after the first of the year.
+Super Colossal and Colossal supplies are lighter as the shippers move into the later storages that have smaller sizing.
+Expect this trend to continue for the balance of the season so expect a slightly firmer market for the big yellows.
+Reds and whites are steady in Washington and Idaho and the quality is good.
+Trucks are still limited and most likely will not get any better until mid January or after.